Background

 Broken Hill regeneration area 1936

-Acquiring considerable expertise as an arid-zone botanist, Morris studied and trialed various environmental repair techniques in the 1920s and 1930s.
-It is highly likely that he was influenced by the 1920s restoration research work conducted at Koonamore research centre, South Australia, by plant ecologist Professor T G Osborn (see the earlier entry ‘Arid lands restoration, South Australia, ca.1930’).
+Acquiring considerable expertise as an arid zone botanist, in the 1920s and 1930s Morris studied and trialed various environmental repair techniques.
+There is a strong possibility that he was influenced by the 1920s restoration research work conducted at Koonamore research centre, South Australia, by University of Adelaide plant ecologist, Professor T G Osborn (see Arid lands restoration, South Australia, ca.1930 on this page).
+Also, the possibility exists that Morris acquired traditional ecological knowledge from local Aboriginal comunities, but this is unconfirmed.

-Ardill Peter J (2022) ‘Rekindling memory of environmental repair responses to the Australian wind erosion crisis of 1930–45: ecologically aligned restoration of degraded arid-zone pastoral lands and the resultant shaping of state soil conservation policies’ (January) The Repair Press Sydney https://ecologicalrestorationhistory.org/articles/
+Ardill, Peter J. (2022) ‘Rekindling memory of environmental repair responses to the Australian wind erosion crisis of 1930–45: ecologically aligned restoration of degraded arid-zone pastoral lands and the resultant shaping of state soil conservation policies’ (January) The Repair Press Sydney https://ecologicalrestorationhistory.org/articles/

-McDonald T in Jordan III W Lubick G (2011) Making Nature Whole.
+McDonald, T. in Jordan III W Lubick G (2011) Making Nature Whole.
 A History of Ecological Restoration (Washington : Island Press) pp. 73-75

 OEH (2021) ‘Bioregions of NSW/A Brief overview of NSW/NSW-Regional History/New South Wales- Aboriginal occupation-Aboriginal occupation of the Western Division’ New South Wales Office of Environment and Heritage.
 Sydney.
 NSW Department Planning Industry Environment https://www.environment.nsw.gov.au/-/media/OEH/Corporate-Site/Documents/Animals-and-plants/Bioregions/bioregions-of-new-south-wales.pdf

-Pearce L M (2017) ‘Restoring Broken Histories’ Australian Historical Studies 48:4 569-591
+Pearce, L. M. (2017) ‘Restoring Broken Histories’ Australian Historical Studies 48:4 569-591

 Outback Archives, Broken Hill Library, houses the archives of the Barrier Field Naturalists Club, and other relevant archives.